nf679/avant/docs/source/features.rst

 Features
 =============================

-Currently, :py:mod:`refl_package` only contains priors for the following five parameters for DMPC: head volume, tail volume, head thickness, tail thickness and roughness.
+Currently, :py:mod:`avant` only contains priors for the following five parameters for DMPC: head volume, tail volume, head thickness, tail thickness and roughness.
 It can create an informed prior, *Gauss*, with the following methods:

 * **pdf**: probability distribution function
 * **logpdf**: natural log of the probability distribution function